PieKing1215/InfinityMending/README.md

 This mod may not be reposted to any other third-party websites.<br>
 [#StopModReposts](https://stopmodreposts.org)

-Tested on Forge 31.2.31 with MC 1.15.2 in both singleplayer and multiplayer.

 The mod is licensed under the [GNU General Public License v3.0](LICENSE.md)